 Start with one type (whichever you prefer), and create the other as you find the time.
 If possible, having both is ideal.
 Image variations help your customer decide if your product is right for them.

-An Image of Your Product
+An Image of Your Digital Product or Printable

 First, you’ll want to capture an image of your product.